9 Customer Retention Strategies Proven to Bring in Higher Profits (for eCommerce)

 • Send a short and engaging welcome mail to thank them for signing up.

-• Provide brief and simple educational materials that will help customers navigate the product or service.
+• Provide brief and simple educational materials or create a knowledge base that that will help customers navigate the product or service.

 • If possible, include an introductory promo or discount in the welcome email.